Design trends

 While your printed ink is drying (for a few seconds), prepare the shirt and space for transferring the design.

-• Pre-Wash the T-Shirt.
+• Pre-wash the t-Shirt.
 This is suggested to avoid shrinking after applying the design.

-• Iron the Shirt.
+• Iron the shirt.
 Get rid of wrinkles and provide a smooth surface for your design to stick on.

 When your t-shirt is ready, prepare the workspace.
 Find a flat, hard surface that is suitable for ironing and can withstand heat.
 This can be a table, countertop, cutting board, or an appropriate ironing board (avoid ones with metal bars).